 Learning the numbers in your target language should be, along with learning greetings, one of the first things you do.
 It makes communication of so many things much easier.
 That’s why, for today, we will look at counting and Thai numbers in the Thai language.

 So, we will start with looking at the Thai number system.
 Here is your first surprise: Thailand has its own numerical characters.
 Just like the many Thai vowels and consonants, there is a Thai script for Thai numbers.
 While they are not as commonly used today as in the past, you may still come across them.
 Thai Baht notes have it written on them, after all.

-Let’s have a look at the numbers in Thai.
+Let’s have a look at the Thai numbers.

 In case it wasn’t obvious, I wanted to show the general pattern, so these are the give a general impression of how counting in Thai works.